 We provide a budget template as an attachment to the grant opportunity, and you must attach the completed template to your application.
+The character limit for this criterion is 750.

-7. How to apply
+How to apply

-Before applying, you must read and understand these guidelines, the Priority and Reserve List from the Priority Setting Forum at Appendix A, the terms and conditions, sample grant agreement, and guestions and answers.
+Before applying, you must read and understand these guidelines, the Priority and Reserve List from the Priority Setting Forum in Appendix A, the terms and conditions, sample grant agreement, and questions and answers.